Skip to content

 • Enable Principal Investigators (VO Managers) at Helmholtz Centres to allocate resources on behalf of their group (VO) and to manage the authorisation for the members of their VOs.

-• Enable global researchers to use services provided by Helmholtz Centres - given they are properly authorised and their identity is adequately understood.
+• Enable global researchers to use services provided by Helmholtz Centres, provided they are collaborating with Helmholtz, properly authorised, and their identity is adequately verified.

 • Align with European activities that focus around the European Open Science Cloud (EOSC).